totten/rpow/README.md

 * There is no simpler or more correct way to predict which users/page-views will need read-write operations.
   (Or: you need a fallback in case the predictions are imperfect.)

-## Classification
+## Classifications

-Every SQL statement can be classified into one of three buckets:
+Every SQL statement is (potentially) classified into one of three buckets:

 * `READ` (Ex: `SELECT * FROM foo`): The SQL statement has no side-effects; it simply reads data.
 * `BUFFER` (Ex: `SET @user_id = 123`): The SQL statement has no long-term, persistent side-effects; it can,